javiercejudo/modelico/docs/json_validation.md

 ## Why not both?

-In the example above, we could have based the `lowerCaseString` on `ajvString` instead of the normal `string` to combine custom and JSON schema rules.
+In the example above, we could have based `lowerCaseString` on `ajvString` instead of the normal `string` to combine custom and JSON schema rules.

 `M.withValidation` works with any metadata, including the `Ajv` variant and